OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_stem_outpatient_services.md

 **NOTE** the revenue codes are mapped to concepts with the vocabulary_id “Revenue Code”.
 All these concepts have the domain of “Revenue Code” as well.
 Since there is no revenue table, all records coming from the REVCODE field should go to the OBSERVATION table.

+### Procedures and Procedure Modifiers
+* PROCMOD values are associated with PROC1 procedure codes.
+If PROCMOD = 'JW' then remove the procedure record as 'JW' stands for 'Amount not administered'.

 ### Reading from **OUTPATIENT_SERVICES**

 ![](images/image3.png)